Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 // We will need a Pekko actor system to run the streams given actorSystem: ActorSystem = ActorSystem()

 // And an execution context for the futures given ExecutionContext = actorSystem.getDispatcher

+// We will need a JenaConverterFactory to convert between Jelly and Jena given JenaConverterFactory = JenaConverterFactory.getInstance()

+// We need to import the Jena adapters to turn Model/Dataset into a stream of statements given JenaAdapters.DATASET_ADAPTER.type = JenaAdapters.DATASET_ADAPTER given JenaAdapters.MODEL_ADAPTER.type = JenaAdapters.MODEL_ADAPTER

 // Load an RDF graph for testing val model = RDFDataMgr.loadModel(